Super for children

 Children do not receive automatic insurance cover, as we stopped providing automatic cover to any members under the age of 25 from 1 July 2018.

 If your child's account was opened before 1 July 2018, they may have a default level of insurance cover.
-Please check their statement or call the Helpline to check.

 If your child has insurance cover that they do not need, you can cancel this using the Insurance cancellation and reduction form.
 You can also use this form to decrease their level of cover.